In this recipe

 Here’s why you’ll love this recipe:

-- Simple ingredients – Nothing fancy, just pantry staples.
+- Simple ingredients – Nothing fancy.

 - Ready in 15 minutes – Perfect for a fast weeknight dinner.